jruesga/rview/Privacy.md

 How do we protect your information?
 -----------------------------------
-We store your personal information in the local device, and the information is never share with any outside third party user or corporation, except with the Gerrit server the information belongs to, and with the only finality to log you into the server.
+Rview store your personal information in the local device, and the information is never shared with any outside third party user or corporation, except with the Gerrit server the information belongs to, and with the only finality to log you into the server.